qlik-oss/core-website/docs/docs/tutorials/authorization.md

 `{header}.{payload}.{signature}`

+!!!
+Note
-**Note:** Each part of the JWT is base64url-encoded and separated by a dot.
+  Each part of the JWT is base64url-encoded and separated by a dot.
   To learn more about JWT encoding, see [Base 64 Encoding with URL and Filename Safe Alphabet](https://tools.ietf.org/html/rfc4648#section-5).

 #### Header